ShacDonalds/Alkbot/README.md

 /!\ Since the S11 items and shop rework the bot is not working properly. i have not and don't plan on fixing it since i don't really use it my goal was just to achieve it and it has been done. /!\

-Here is a video showing the bot in action: https://youtu.be/AMhiK5tkah8 (i uploaded it with a 300Kb/s ADSL so you understand why the quality is so bad)
+Here is videos showing the bot in action: https://youtu.be/AMhiK5tkah8 and https://youtu.be/5FuAp3yJMZo (i uploaded it with a 300Kb/s ADSL so you understand why the quality is so bad)